 So let’s hit the road and check out some of the best things to do in Australia.

 Short and jam-packed road trips

-One of the best things about Australia is that wherever you are, there’s more than likely a great road trip to be had nearby.
+One of the best things about Australia is that wherever you are, there’s more than likely a great road trip to be had nearby, as well as countless Christmas markets where you can stock up on cards, presents, and incredible Christmas mince tarts.
 If you are short on time but want to make the most of your Christmas break, stay within your state and find a place you haven’t ever visited but that’s always been on your travel bucket list.

 Christmas Road Trips | Victoria